ParentJA/taxi/README.md

 ]
 ```

-When we run our tests again, everything succeeds.
+When we run our tests again, we get our list of trips.

 ```bash
 $ python manage.py test trip.tests
 ```

-For our final HTTP test, we support the trip detail feature.
-Our intention is for our client to be able to retrieve the details of a trip by it's natural key (NK) value.
+Our next and last HTTP test covers the trip detail feature.
+With this feature, users are able to retrieve the details of a trip identified by it's natural key (`nk`) value.

 **trip/tests.py**